-Pillar of Strength
+Pillar of

-When Lehman Brothers filed for bankruptcy in September 2008, a previously little-known hero emerged to help save the global financial system from breakdown: the central counterparty clearing house.
+When the US investment bank Lehman Brothers filed for bankruptcy in September 2008, a previously little-known hero emerged to help save the global financial system from breakdown: the central counterparty clearing house.
 These organisations stabilise stock exchanges by placing themselves between buyer and seller of any asset to assume their respective default risks.
 After Lehman’s collapse such neutralisation of precarious trades guaranteed that markets could continue to function orderly – and clearinghouses suddenly rose to prominence.

-Party like it’s 2009
+Party Like It’s 2009

 At the 2009 Pittsburgh G20 summit world leaders decided to strengthen central counterparties in capital markets trading in particular for derivatives.
 That required stock exchanges and their associated clearinghouses to introduce corresponding reforms.

-One of these globally leading clearinghouses contacted us to jointly set up a system for better risk management.
+One of these leading clearinghouses contacted us to jointly set up a system for better risk management.
 Specifically, the system was to help users automatically cleanse and structure financial data, calibrate models to assess trades, calculate specific risks of open positions and wind-down portfolios in case a trading partner defaulted on its obligations.

 “For me the project was a great stepping-stone.
-I transitioned from Business Analyst to managing the team in Wroclaw.
+I transitioned from Business Analyst to managing the team in Wrocław.
 I enjoyed the challenge of aligning the work across locations and to experience our client’s progress first hand.
 So, it was all the more rewarding to see the project and our client succeed.”

-Malgorzata Jajuga, Senior Project Manager
+Małgorzata Jajuga, Senior Project Manager

 Faster, simpler, safer

+Another aspect is the quality of the data.
 Running complex risk models requires high quality of inserted market data and sophisticated parameterisation of the models.
 With the new software these processes for data cleansing and model calibration are almost entirely automated.
 That makes it easier for non-specialists to use the software, enhances the efficiency of all employees and improves quality and accuracy of the calculations.

-Setting-up
+Steps to Setting-up

 new products: